 Beside her on her gruelling journey is Brand, a young warrior who hates to kill.
 A failure in his eyes and hers, he has one chance at redemption.

-And weapons are made for one purpose.
+And weapons have one purpose.

 Will Thorn forever be a tool in the hands of the powerful or can she carve her own path?
 Is there a place beyond legend for a woman with a blade?